welvet/SillyTavern-MessageSummarize/README.md

 Some default instruct templates also may not have anything defined for the "System message sequences" field - that should be filled out.
 You can also try toggling "Nest Message in Summary Prompt" in the settings - some models behave better with this.

-- My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.
+- My jailbreak isn't working: You'll need to put a jailbreak in the summarization prompt if you want it to be included.

-- The summaries refer to "a person" or "someone" rather than the character by name: Try using the "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.
+- The summaries refer to "a person" or "someone" rather than the character by name: Try using the `{{user}}` or `{{char}}` macros in the summary prompt.
+There is also a "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.

 - The summaries are too long: You can select a custom completion preset in the settings to use for summarizations, and that can be used to set a maximum token length after which generation will be cut off.
 You can also use the {{words}} macro in the summarization prompt to try and guide the LLM according to that token length, though LLMs cannot actually count words so it's really just a suggestion.